 Touching the Earth is a three-week immersion for young adults on a Vermont homestead to cultivate self-awareness and deepen relationships with others and the living earth

-A diverse and seasoned faculty guides the exploration of the Buddhist concept of interbeing through ecology, Buddhist philosophy, and theories of organizing and change-making.
+A diverse and seasoned faculty guides the exploration of the Buddhist concept of interbeing through ecology, Buddhist philosophy, and the social contexts of our lives.

-Our community cultivates belonging and compassion through a spacious daily rhythm of morning silence, meditation, ecological exploration, solo time on the land, dialogue in seminars, contemplative movement, group singing, and cooking and sharing nourishing meals.
-Sundays are in silence for deepening personal practice and tending to individual needs.
+Our community cultivates belonging and compassion through a daily rhythm of morning silence, meditation, ecological exploration, solo time on the land, dialogue in seminars, contemplative movement, group singing, cooking, and sharing nourishing meals.
+Sundays and Wednesdays are silent days of practice.
 (See the Flow of the Day.)

 Several threads of practice run through this three-week program, including the Four Foundations of Mindfulness, the Work That Reconnects, the Way of Council, and the Eco-Soulcentric Developmental Wheel.
 As we settle into routines of investigation, our sense of time expands, and we use our moral imaginations to live beside ancestors and future beings.